 The A9 employs a fully electronic shutter to allow fast, silent and vibration-free shooting, shutter speeds up to 1/32000, and electronic composition with no blackout.
 Meanwhile faster speeds allow the A9 to deploy an anti-distortion shutter which claims to eliminate rolling shutter artefacts which have previously plagued electronic shutters.
 The embedded phase-detect AF system features 693 AF points spread across 93% of the frame, and operates at 60fps; Sony describes the AF speed as 25% faster than the A7r II.

 The body becomes the first full-frame Sony mirrorless with dual SD slots (one exploiting UHS-II speed), and now features a new Z-series battery with 2.2x the life of W batteries, an AF joystick and touchscreen, along with dedicated drive mode and focus mode dials, an AF ON button, Ethernet port and a higher resolution quad-VGA (1280×960 pixel / 3686k dot) OLED electronic viewfinder with a 60 or 120fps refresh and again no blackout while shooting.
 Meanwhile there’s built-in 5-axis stabilisation with five stops of compensation that works with any lens you attach, along with 4k video using the full-frame or Super 35 frames, or 1080p at up to 120fps.
-I tested a production-ready A9 with a variety of sporting events and have reported my experiences below.
-I’ll gradually expand this post into my full review as I go through all my results, so check back soon!
-My latest updates include sample images, sample movies and a comparison of the quality throughout the ISO range!
-Plus directly below, an in-depth video review of it with Doug Kaye and myself, guest-starring Jordan Drake from TCSTV!
-I also have an audio podcast of this discussion: you can subscribe to the Cameralabs Podcast at iTunes, or use the audio player below the video.
+For my in-depth review, I tested the A9 at multiple events over a period of one year to see what it could deliver in practice, and crucially see how it compares to its established pro rivals from Canon and Nikon.
+I’ll start with my podcast review with Doug Kaye, presented as a video below, or in audio-only version below it.

 Sony Alpha A9 design and controls